AnimosWorkshop/Sor-Vault/Sign of Remembrance/Martial Techniques/Introduction.md

 ## Performance

 Techniques involve using a particular skill in order to outperform regular moves.
 This skill is depicted in the specific technique, alongside a DC.
 When a technique is performed, one should attempt a skill check - which results in the technique working on a success, or not on a failure.
 Even if the technique fails, the ordinary move - whether be it an attack (only a weapon attack), an action, etc., are executed as normal.
-You may not use multiple techniques at the same time if both involve making an attack as a part of them.
+You may not use multiple techniques at the same time if both involve making an attack as a part of them, and you may use a technique only once per round.